Mumbai: NRI offers Rs 10,000 to anyone who can trace his passport

-32-year-old Prasannakumar Bhavsar, an NRI from China, claims he will offer the reward to anyone who can trace his passport, which was stolen from his car outside a mall in Mulund last week; the offer is also open to the thief
+Prasannakumar Bhavsar, an NRI from China, claims he will offer the reward to anyone who can trace his passport, which was stolen from his car outside a mall in Mulund last week; offer also open to the thief

 Z2084691.
 Prasannakumar Bhavsar.
 That’s the name and passport number you should look out for, should you wish to win a not-too-modest sum of Rs 10,000.
 The 32-year-old non-resident Indian (NRI), whom this passport belongs to, has been stuck in India for the past week because somebody stole it, along with his laptop.